3DSlicer-Cloud/WandEffect/README.md

-This is the extension our team has made to increase the speed a model can be created.
+This is a [3DSlicer](https://www.slicer.org/) extension made for the prosthetic design process.
+Using it will decrease the time needed to mark bones and nerves in CT scans, allowing patients to get prosthetics faster.

-To use the extension, do the following:
+To prepare your machine for testing, do the following:

 1. Install the **nightly** build of 3DSlicer for your operating system, found [here](http://download.slicer.org/).
 2. Download DICOM files, found [here](https://drive.google.com/a/umich.edu/file/d/0BxZryoBEmXPeS2UyUlZYSnlrQUU/view?usp=sharing).